vrothberg/vgrep/README.md

 ![](screenshots/vgrep-show-gedit.png)

-Please note, as the default editor of vgrep is vim, the default flag to open a file at a specific line is ``+`` followed by the line number.
+The default editor of vgrep is `vim` with the default flag to open a file at a specific line is ``+`` followed by the line number.
 If your editor of choice hits the rare case of a different syntax, use the `EDITORLINEFLAG` environment variable to adjust.
 For example, a `kate` user may set the environment to ``EDITOR="kate"`` and ``EDITORLINEFLAG="-l"``.

+Note that `vgrep` does not allow for searching and opening files at the same time.
+For instance, if `vgrep --show=files text` should be two commands: `vgrep text` and `vgrep --show=files`.

 # vgrep commands and the interactive shell